sharathgavini/omscs-course-resources/README.md

 Source code or Jupyter notebooks
 Contribution Steps

+## Contribution Steps

-## Check Existing Folders:
+### Check Existing Folders:

-Before creating a new folder, check if the course folder already exists.
+- Before creating a new folder, check if the course folder already exists.

-Create a New Folder:
+### Create a New Folder:

-Use the naming format CS[Course Number] [Course Name].
+- Use the naming format `CS[Course Number] [Course Name]`.

-Add the Required File:
+### Add the Required File:

-Add a README.md file as described above.
+- Add a `README.md` file as described above.
-Optional: Include an other_files/ folder for additional materials.
+- **Optional**: Include an `other_files/` folder for additional materials.

-Commit Your Changes:
+### Commit Your Changes:

-Use meaningful commit messages.
+- Use meaningful commit messages.
 Example:
-Added resources for CS7641 Machine Learning
+  `Added resources for CS7641 Machine Learning`

-Submit a Pull Request:
+### Submit a Pull Request:

-Push your changes to a new branch and open a pull request.
+- Push your changes to a new branch and open a pull request.
-Provide a description of your changes and ensure they follow the guidelines.
+- Provide a description of your changes and ensure they follow the guidelines.

 # General Rules for Contributors